seanvizm/rust-hybrid-workflow/README.md

 # Run all demo workflows
 cargo run

-# Run specific workflow from "workflows" folder
+# Run specific workflow (automatically looks in workflows/ folder)
 cargo run your_workflow.lua

-# Run with absolute path
-cargo run /path/to/your/workflow.lua
+# Using the compiled binary directly
+./target/release/hybrid-workflow-engine your_workflow.lua

+# Note: The engine automatically searches in the workflows/ directory
+# So you don't need to specify "workflows/" in the command
 ```

 ## 📚 Workflow Examples